What Determine the Selling Price at Auction?

 The above study confirmed what many buyers advocates believed in.
 Location, day, time, weather, agent's presentation effort, etc, will all affect the outcome of the sales and auction campaign.

 What surprised us, is the "SHOE" factor.
 Our hypothesis that a "shoes-off" campaign hurts prices, seems to be true!
-Open for inspections where the buyers need to remove their shoes usually results in a lower selling price.
+Open for inspections where the buyers need to remove their shoes often results in a lower selling price.
 To help us understand why, we did a follow up survey, asked a few agents to understand why is there a need to remove shoes and interviewed a few buyers on how they feel about removing their shoes.
 The results are not unexpected.

 Conclusion